Homotopy categories of unbounded complexes of projective modules: Remarks on partial -resolutions

 Let $X$ be an arbitrary object in $\K$.
 Note from the definition of $\Omega ^i$ that there are triangles

 where $F_i \in \F$ and $p_i$ is a right $\F$-approximation of $\Omega ^i X$ for all $i \geq 0$.
 Hence, when $n$ is a positive integer, we have a partial $\F$-resolution of the form;

 where $F_i \in \F$ and $f_i = q _i p _i$ for $0 \leq i < n$.
 We note here that we may assume that all the $F_i \ (0 \leq i < n)$ have zero differentials, because we can take them up to isomorphisms in $\uK$.
-(Cf. Theorem \ref{characterization of F}.)
-Hence we may assume that $H(F_i)= F_i$ for all $0 \leq i < n$.
+(Cf. Theorem \ref{characterization of F}.) {Therefore from now on we assume that the $F_i$'s have zero differentials.} Hence $H(F_i)= F_i$ for all $0 \leq i < n$.
 Note also that $\omega _n ^X$ defined in Definition \ref{def of omega} is the connecting morphism of the partial $\F$-resolution (\ref{resolution}).

-The following theorem is a restatement of Theorem \ref{theorem/definition}.
+The following theorem is a {partial} restatement of Theorem \ref{theorem/definition}.

 \begin{theorem} Under the circumstances above, there is a triangle in $\K$;

 where the morphisms $\psi _n : \Omega ^n X[n-1] \to \widetilde{F}$ and $\varphi _n : \widetilde{F} \to X$ make the following diagrams commutative: